VR-25/acc/README.md

 ACC runs in some recovery environments as well.
 Unless the zip is flashed again, manual initialization is required.
-The initialization command is `/data/adb/vr25/acc/service.sh`.
+The initialization script is `/data/adb/vr25/acc/service.sh`.

 ---